 Impact

 A flaw in the Linux kernel’s kprobe handling causes a crash when a module is removed or loaded after the ftrace subsystem has been disabled.
-The core issue is that the kprobe module does not honor the ftrace‑disabled flag, leading to an invalid memory access during a module unload.
-The resulting kernel panic nullifies system availability and can be triggered by a local user with permission to load or unload kernel modules.
+The core issue is that the kprobe module does not honor the ftrace‑disabled flag, resulting in a null pointer dereference (CWE-476).
+This invalid memory access occurs during a module unload and triggers a kernel panic that nullifies system availability, which can be triggered by a local user with permission to load or unload kernel modules.

 Affected Systems